Synthetic Biology (EPSRC and BBSRC Centre for Doctoral Training)Find a programme

 CDT students carrying out PhD projects at Bristol will join research groups associated with the BrisSynBio Research Centre.

-Students graduating from the CDT will be ideally placed to progress into many different scientific-based jobs, including multi-disciplinary research in both academia and industry.
-There are strong links to diverse industrial partners, some of whom will sponsor PhD projects
+Students graduating from the CDT will be ideally placed to progress to many different scientific-based jobs, including multi-disciplinary research in both academia and industry.
+There are strong links to diverse industrial partners, some of whom will sponsor PhD projects.

-For information about potential PhD supervisors across the three institutions please see the centre website.
+For information about potential PhD supervisors across the three institutions please see SynBio CDT websites.
+For information about potential Bristol supervisors please see the BrisSynBio web pages.

 Find out more about becoming a student at Bristol, and the support we offer to international students.